Rebilly/lexi/README.md

 1. Merge all changes into the `main` branch.
 1. Create a new [GitHub release](https://github.com/Rebilly/lexi/releases/new):
-    1. The version number must follow [semantic versioning](https://semver.org/).
     1. Enter the new tag in the release form, and choose "Create a new tag on publish".
-The tag must be prefixed with a `v`, for example `v1.0.0`.
+The tag must be prefixed with a `v`, for example `v1.0.0`. \
+    The version number must follow [semantic versioning](https://semver.org/).
     1. Set the title to the version number, for example `v1.0.0`.
     1. Click "Generate release notes" to automatically generate the description since the last release.
     1. Click "Publish release".